AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - changed the output message type of :ref:`magnetometer` to be compatible with :ref:`tamComm`
 - Created several instructional pages in the Quick-Start documentation folder.
 The examples folder has moved to the Quick-Start guide as well
+- Added installation instructions to run Basilisk on a computer with the Apple M1 processor

 Version |release|